Construction of \mu-normal sequences: Definitions and statement of results

-In the following section we build our toolbox and prove \refmt{1}.
-For the applications we present our construction of a $(W,\mu)$-good sequence in Section \ref{sec:construction}.
-Finally we apply this constructed sequence of blocks in Section \ref{sec:examples} to different numbers systems.
-Since in these different number systems we have different requirements (finite or infinite digit set, restrictions on the digit set, \textit{etc.}), we need different variants of members of $\mathscr{F}$.
+We postpone the proof of \refmt{1} to Section \ref{sec:proof_of_main_theorem} and start by presenting our construction of a $\mu$-good sequence $(\mathbf{w}_i)_{i\geq1}$ in the following section.
+In Section \ref{sec:proof_of_main_theorem} we build up the toolbox and prove \refmt{1}.
+Finally, we apply our constructed sequence of blocks $(\mathbf{w}_i)_{i\geq1}$ from Section \ref{sec:construction} to different number systems.
+These number systems are based on different requirements (finite or infinite digit set, restrictions on the digit set, \textit{etc.}) and we need to adapt our construction to these specific cases.